Mallick17/SQL-NoSQL/README.md

 mysqldump -u root -p appdb > /path/to/save/appdb.sql
 ```

-You’ll be prompted for your password, and then the dump file will be created in the location you specify.
+You’ll be prompted for The password, and then the dump file will be created in the location you specify.

 </details>